RHormann/Stockmarket-Checker/README.md

 # Rowan.gg

-Enter a League of legends summoner name and information about the user will be returned
+Enter a username and returns info on user
+All test case for swift native app